Cpl Timothy J. REad

 He underwent numerous surgeries and rigorous rehabilitation therapies at Walter Reed Medical Center, Balboa Navy Medical Hospital, and the VA in Tampa.
 While being treated in Tampa, he met his wife Anh Lan Du, who works in the hospital’s prosthetics department.

 Now medically retired, Timothy enjoys weight lifting, mechanics, working on cars, and off-road rally racing.
-He is currently working toward a bachelor’s degree in mechanical engineering at Pasco Hernando College.
+He is currently pursuing a degree in software engineering at St. Leo University and plans to use this degree, along with his mechanical background, to work on newer models of cars.
 He would like to create his own nonprofit race team to help raise money and awareness for organizations that helped him, like Homes For Our Troops.
+As a former Eagle Scout, Timothy would like to get involved with the Boy Scouts.
 Living mortgage-free in a home adapted to his injuries helps him with these aspirations.

 In his previous home, the kitchen cabinets and counters were too high for him while in his wheelchair and he did not have an accessible shower.
 Anh was often afraid he would trip or fall when she was not home.
 Timothy’s Homes For Our Troops home equipped with pull down shelves and a roll-in shower alleviate this burden.
 The mortgage-free home also provides a stable foundation for Timothy and Anh to start a family.
 “Just being in a home, raising our family together and building our nonprofit – that will be the best thing to happen,” Timothy says.

-Originally from Mississippi, Timothy is choosing to build his home outside Tampa, for the rural feel of the area.
+Originally from Mississippi, Timothy chose to build his home outside Tampa, for the rural feel of the area.

-Timothy is grateful to HFOT’s donors and supporters who will contribute to the building of his specially adapted home, and he promises he will not take this gift for granted.
+Timothy is grateful to HFOT’s donors and supporters who contributed to the building of his specially adapted custom home, and he promises he will not take this gift for granted.
 “I have witnessed the transformation of many Veterans who received a HFOT home.
 Thank you for your continued support,” he says.